Saturday, April 24, 2021

 Mummy, I'm scared!

-Droid might be a metallic brute but that doesn't mean he's invincible.
-Watch out for other droids wandering back and forth protecting their part of the cave.
-They're a few butties short of a picnic but will still shoot on sight.
-As you progress, you'll see other areas are protected by a variety of strange objects: some shooting out bombs and others like wall-mounted lasers.
-But there are other things to avoid, like fire or falling into the bottomless pit...
-It's bad down here!
+Droid might be a metallic brute, but that doesn't mean he's invincible.
+Look for droids wandering back and forth, protecting their part of the cave.
+They're a few butties short of a picnic, but will shoot on sight.
+As you progress, you'll see that other areas are protected by a variety of strange objects: some launch bombs and others are wall-mounted lasers.
+There are other things to avoid, like fire or falling into the bottomless pit.

-There is a map and using this is an absolute must!
-Otherwise, you will only get lost and probably give up.
-Keep on looking for those keys and carefully plot a route.
-Mini-bosses appear throughout the entire journey and the first is like an angry prawn!
-The armoured truck is excellent and an unexpected boss to find in a cavern.
+Using the new map is a must; otherwise, you will get lost and probably give up.
+Keep on looking for the keys and carefully plot a route.
+Mini-bosses appear throughout the journey, and the first is like an angry prawn!
+The armoured truck is excellent - an unexpected boss to find in a cavern.
 I wonder if it's Jet Man?

-This game has always been a tough nut for tough nutters and I think this still applies today with this upgrade.
-Those later rooms are merciless with a cruel design that feels OTT many times with lasers, bombs and mechs all ganging up on you at once.
-Death results in a life loss which unfairly sends you back to the starting checkpoint.
-Only a skilled and determined gamer (willing to spend time and effort) is going to succeed.
+This game has always been a tough nut for tough nutters.
+This still applies, as it's still merciless, with a cruel design that sometimes feels OTT, with lasers, bombs, and mechs all ganging up on you at once.
+Death results in a life loss, which unfairly sends you back to the checkpoint.
+Only a skilled and determined gamer (willing to invest time and effort) will succeed.
 So good luck because I've no chance O_o

-Fancy a screenshot that shows a rather weird monster?
+Fancy a screenshot that shows a weird monster?
 Don't run away, check this out...

 What the heck is that, some kind of sea creature?
 I hope you saved your better weaponry?